Our customers have been hired by:

 Three months till you’re free.
 No more Mathletes or AP Spanish courses.
 But—freedom comes with responsibility.
 High school graduates don’t get allowances anymore, do they?
 That most likely means you’re looking for a part-time job.

 The first step to landing it?
-A great high school cover letter that covers up your lack of professional experience.
+A great high school cover letter that elevates your high school resume and covers up your limited professional experience.

 High School Student Cover Letter Sample

 1040 Pooh Bear Lane

 Greenville, South Carolina, 29607